csinva/csinva.github.io/_notes/research_ovws/ovw_interp.md

     - tree structure e.g. depth, splitting criteria
     - values in terminal nodes coditioned on tree structure
     - residual noise's standard deviation
+    - [Stochastic gradient boosting](https://www.sciencedirect.com/science/article/abs/pii/S0167947301000652) (friedman 2002) - boosting where at iteration a subsample of the training data is used
   - [BART: Bayesian additive regression trees](https://arxiv.org/abs/0806.3286) (chipman et al. 2008) - learns an ensemble of tree models using MCMC on a distr. imbued with a prior (not interpretable)
     - pre-specify number of trees in ensemble
     - MCMC step: add split, remove split, switch split